ChaseY03/RoamioApp/README.md

 - Expo CLI

-This project is currently only set-up to run locally so you will need to set up your own MySQL database.
+This project is currently only set up to run locally so you will need to set up your own MySQL database

 - Install [MySQL Server](https://dev.mysql.com/downloads/mysql/) and [MySQL workbench](https://dev.mysql.com/downloads/workbench/)